arinjoy/Landmark-Remark/README.md

 ![sign up info](https://github.com/arinjoy/Landmark-Remark/blob/master/Screenshots/sign_up_info.png "Sign up Info")
 ![sign up](https://github.com/arinjoy/Landmark-Remark/blob/master/Screenshots/sign_up.png "Sign Up")

 The main map page has a large map in the center and a search bar on the top and a save button at the bottom.

 ![Map View](https://github.com/arinjoy/Landmark-Remark/blob/master/Screenshots/map_page.png "Map View page")

 There are mainly two types of colour coding for the annotations:
-*-	Purple: To display the user’s own landmarks
-*-	Maroon: To display landmarks created by other users
+  *Purple: To display the user’s own landmarks *Maroon: To display landmarks created by other users

 The current user location is shown with a human icon indicator which is also clickable like the other annotations.